 Resources - Broadcasting

-This is a list of radio stations that promote critical thinking and are tailored to the interests that are inclined to atheism, often with a focus on science, skepticism, freedom, and rational thinking.
+This is a list of radio stations, call-in programmes, and other high-profile professional shows that promote critical thinking and are tailored to the interests that are inclined to atheism, often with a focus on science, skepticism, freedom, and rational thinking.
 If you know of a web site that should be included in this list, please share it with us.

 - Atheist Experience, The (Austin, Texas, USA)

 - The Atheist Experience is a weekly live cable access television show in Austin, Texas, USA, geared at a non-atheist audience.
 Every week the hosts, along with their guests, field live telephone calls from atheists and believers alike which makes the show ever more interesting.

 - Atheist News

 - This is a regular newscast that focuses primarily on atheism throughout the world along with directly-related topics that are important to many atheists.

 - Atheist Round Table, The (TART)

 - The Atheist Round Table (TART) consists of a group of skeptics who met online.
 Oz (former Christian) & Pasta Mike (lifelong atheist) first met in 2019, which led to collaborating with Just Jeff, Jesus Mike, and MurderShed Steve soon after.
 They consider themselves "agnostic atheists" because they do not hold a belief in the existence of any deity, and because they claim that the existence of a deity is either unknowable in principle or currently unknown in fact.